 Federal public lands on Prince of Wales Island, excluding the southeast portion (land south of the West Arm of Cholmondeley Sound draining into Cholmondeley Sound or draining eastward into Clarence Strait), are closed to hunting of deer from Aug.
-1 July 24 - Aug.
-15 during the 2025/26 regulatory year, except by federally qualified subsistence users residents of Unit 2 hunting under these regulations.
+1 Jul.
+24 - Aug.
+15, except by federally qualified subsistence users residents of Unit 2 hunting under these regulations.

-Federally qualified subsistence users who are residents of Units 1, 3, 4, and 5 may only harvest 2 male deer on Federal public lands in Unit 2 during the 2025/26 regulatory year.
+Federally qualified subsistence users who are residents of Units 1, 3, 4, and 5 may only harvest 2 male deer on Federal public lands in Unit 2.